hughnaaek/Following-Motif-Relation/README.md

 Given two time series, with one containing a motif that leads the motif pattern in the other, our goal is to identify which time series leads or follows, and to predict the motif-following time steps in both series.

-The result of the paper are in the https://github.com/hughnaaek/Following-Motif-Relation/tree/main/python/exp files and
+The result of the paper are in main/python/exp folder and